A new year, brand new goals and resolutions. We’re eager, focused and committed to achieving a lot, ready to dive into new goals and plans!

 Why VR?
 There’s no better form of storytelling than one that is immersive.
 It’s a powerful tool to change perceptions and to make a difference.
 I plan to follow through and deliver this movie in 2018 by being accountable to myself, to backers who helped me run a successful Kickstarter campaign, as well as future investors who want to come on board as executive producers.”

 Forge a sisterhood

 Mickie Carter Blogger and a certified Physician Assistant wants to keep in mind the reason she started One Strong Southern Girl – to motivate and inspire women to exercise.
-Her plan is to create a team and do an obstacle event/run
+Her plan is to create a team with the goal to do an obstacle event/run.

 “Why?
 Because I’ve run 2 Tough Mudders and I want to share with other women that awesome feeling of accomplishment and pride that comes with completing an event like that.
 It’s amazing and humbling when you realize just what your body is capable of.
 I want to be a part of a group of incredible women who share a common goal–to be healthy and strong–and cross the finish line together.
 It will be life-changing.
 I already plan to run a Warrior Dash in 2018.
 Now I just need to form a team.”

 Carter also wants to start with Facebook live.

 “Because people love Facebook and they love to watch and engage in Facebook videos.
 My plan is to post a few short workouts a month on my page.
 This is way out of my comfort zone.
 I’ve always been a very private person and I don’t have the self-confidence I wish I did to see/hear myself on video.
 I think I can reach a lot of people this way and am excited about trying something new.”

 Create time, to learn and to recharge

 Lisa Druxman is an entrepreneur, author and founder of FIT4MOM.
 She wants to determine what’s most important in her life and then to make sure that her calendar reflects those important things.
 Taking time to learn something every day is high on her list.